Terminating an employee is often a difficult situation, but there are ways to ensure that both parties are left with their integrity and self-respect.

 Every effort should be made to ensure that other employees do not leave as a result of the termination.

-The process of firing an employee can be a valuable opportunity for your startup to gain insight into ways to improve the termination process and also to work with employees who are unhappy about how the termination was handled.
+The process of terminating an employee can be a valuable opportunity for your startup to gain insight into ways to improve the termination process and to work with employees who are unhappy about how the termination was handled.
 A committee can be used to review terminations on a more formal basis if required.